 Last season, he made his role debut as Erik (The Flying Dutchman) at the Paris Opera, portrayed Siegfried in the Vienna Staatsoper and Tristan in Zurich.
 The 2022/23 season sees him as Bacchus at the Royal Opera in Stockholm, Herod in Tokyo, Tristan in Los Angeles, under the baton of Gustavo Dudamel, and Siegfried in Düsseldorf.

-Michael Weinius has been awarded many prizes including the first price in the 2008 Wagner Competition in Seattle, and in 2013 he was appointed Royal Court Singer by H.M. the King of Sweden.
+Weinius has won many prizes, including the Wagner Competition in Seattle in 2008, and was appointed Royal Court Singer in 2013.

 Back to top